radix-io/hands-on/README.md

 SSH client.
 For the purpose of this tutorial, all exercises can be performed via an SSH terminal.

-## Reservations
+## Reservations and file storage locations

-ATPESC 2025 attendees will have access to a 300 node reservation on Polaris (ALCF) from 9am to 9pm CT to execute hands-on exercises as part of the I/O track.
+ATPESC 2025 attendees will have access to reservations on both the Aurora and Polaris systems from 9am to 9pm CT to execute hands-on exercises as part of the I/O track:
+* Aurora (preferred): 9AM-9PM 512 nodes QUEUE: ATPESC
+* Polaris: 9AM-9PM 300 nodes QUEUE: ATPESC

-On Polaris, submit your jobs to our reservation using the the `ATPESC2025` allocation and the `ATPESC` queue (`-A ATPESC2025` and `-q ATPESC` options, respectively, in your job script or qsub command line).
+Submit your jobs to our reservation using the the `ATPESC2025` allocation and the `ATPESC` queue (`-A ATPESC2025` and `-q ATPESC` options, respectively, in your job script or qsub command line).

-You can use the /eagle/projects/ATPESC2025/usr/ directory for data storage; please create a subdirectory there based on your username to avoid conflicts with other users.
+You can store data in the `/flare/ATPESC2025/` directory on Aurora or the `/eagle/ATPESC2025/` directory on Polaris.
+Please create subdirectories based on your username to avoid conflicts with other ATPESC attendees.
+Users on Aurora also have access to a DAOS storage pool as well, which will be covered during the DAOS session.

+Note that Aurora and Polaris use separate file systems, so if you wish to move data between the two you must use Globus or scp to copy data.

 ## Initial setup (ALCF Polaris)